Gerhard Zeiler: Other activities

-Outspoken
+Views

 Zeiler is often outspoken in his views on the value of television as a medium, despite often challenging evidence to the contrary.
 In a 2010 interview with Dutch newspaper, NRC Handelsblad, Zeiler commented on the recovery of the television advertising market in 2010.
 "In Western Europe, our channels are now performing at the same level as in 2008… Other media, such as the publishing sector, have not bounced back anything like as strongly".

 He is convinced that advertisers believe in the effectiveness of television – "TV is bigger than ever" – and believes "Television will remain the mass medium – the only medium capable of assembling truly mass audiences".

 Zeiler has long been a strong supporter of British television.
 Speaking at the 2009 worldview address in Edinburgh, he said European television makers had a huge amount to learn from the UK.

 He is one of the few non-British recipients of the Royal Television Society (RTS) fellowship, and was chair of the 2008 RTS international conference 'Opportunity Knocks'.

 He believes "Britain is an incredible centre for talent, creativity and ideas", and that even the US networks look to the UK for inspiration.
 He went on to say, "British production companies are the absolute best in the world when it comes to non-scripted, non-fiction formats".

 Zeiler has also been outspoken in his support of calls to relax UK product placement rules, to help struggling commercial broadcasters.
 He believes, "Product placement is a commercial fact of life… Carefully regulated product placement is a legitimate revenue stream and the money raised could be used to support the production of original content – content viewers want to watch".

 Summarising his objective for RTL for the future, Zeiler commented: "We are developing our broadcasting operations into digital TV families with a presence on all new platforms.
 We will systematically meet the rising demand for attractive content and expand our production arm, FremantleMedia, with new talent, new formats and by doing business in new markets".

 Recognition

 In 2004, Zeiler was voted media personality of the year at the Mipcom audiovisual content trade show in Cannes.
 The award came at a time when RTL Group continued to set new records, despite the crisis evident in the media sector.

-In January 2011, Zeiler will become the first non-American to receive NATPE's Brandon Tartikoff legacy award.
+In January 2011, Zeiler became the first non-American to receive NATPE's Brandon Tartikoff legacy award.
 Named after arguably one of television's greatest programmers, the award was created to recognise television professionals who exhibit extraordinary passion, leadership, independence and vision in the process of creating television programming.

 Zeiler shares the eighth annual award with Dick Ebersol, Mary Hart and Regis Philbin.

 Commenting on the award, Rick Feldman, NATPE president and CEO, said, "We believe that Dick, Mary, Regis and Gerhard have remarkably shaped the global television industry on both business and pop cultural levels, and truly embody the spirit of the Brandon Tartikoff Legacy Award".